The ins and out on how to test fertility and where to get it done

 First up, one of the most common types of fertility tests you'll likely encounter is what's called the ovarian reserve (AMH) blood test.
 This simple blood test is designed to review your fertility and measure the number of eggs left in your ovaries.

-To understand how this test works, let's run you through what ovarian reserve is and why it matters.
+To understand how this test works, let's run you through what an ovarian reserve is and why it matters.

-When you're born, you have roughly two million eggs stored in your ovaries.
+When you're born, you have roughly 2 million eggs stored in your ovaries.
 As you age, the quality and quantity of these eggs decrease progressively until you reach menopause (or even earlier if you're navigating premature menopause).

 What is the AMH test?